klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§10.
 Persons before whom depositions may be taken within the Philippines.**

-Within the Philippines, depositions may be taken before any judge, notary public, or the person referred to in **§14 hereof.**
+Within the Philippines, depositions may be taken before any judge, notary public, or the person referred to in Section 14 hereof.

 **§11.
 Persons before whom depositions may be taken in foreign countries.**

-In a foreign state or country, depositions may be taken (a) on notice before a secretary of embassy or legation, consul general, consul, vice-consul, or consular agent of the Republic of the Philippines; (b) before such person or officer as may be appointed by commission or under letters rogatory; or (c) the person referred to in **§14 hereof.**
+In a foreign state or country, depositions may be taken (a) on notice before a secretary of embassy or legation, consul general, consul, vice-consul, or consular agent of the Republic of the Philippines; (b) before such person or officer as may be appointed by commission or under letters rogatory; or (c) the person referred to in Section 14 hereof.

 **§12.
 Commission or letters rogatory.**